Stuarttsao/512-Chord-Project/README.md

 # P2Pass: A Distributed Password Storage System Using Peer-to-Peer Lookup with Chord
-By: Brandon Bae, Havish Malladi, Edison Ooi, Stuart Tsao
+By: Havish Malladi, Edison Ooi, Stuart Tsao, Brandon Bae

 P2Pass is a novel distributed password storage system that uses the Chord framework to enhance the security of password storage.
 P2Pass incorporates two main components to